Southern Democrats

-Southern Democrats are affiliates of the U.S. Democratic Party who reside in the Southern United States.
-Most of them voted against the Civil Rights Act of 1964 by holding the longest filibuster in American Senate history while Democrats in non-Southern states supported the Civil Rights Act of 1964.
-After 1994 the Republicans typically won most elections in the South.
+Southern Democrats are members of the U.S. Democratic Party who reside in the Southern United States.

-Before the American Civil War, Southern Democrats were mostly White men living in the South who believed in Jacksonian democracy.
-In the 19th century, they defended slavery in the United States, and promoted its expansion into the West against northern Free Soil opposition.
+Before the American Civil War, Southern Democrats mostly believed in Jacksonian democracy.
+In the 19th century, they defended slavery in the United States and promoted its expansion into the Western United States against the Free Soil opposition in the Northern United States.
 The United States presidential election of 1860 formalized the split in the Democratic Party and brought about the American Civil War.
-Stephen Douglas was the candidate for the Northern Democratic Party, and John C. Breckinridge represented the Southern Democratic Party.
-Abraham Lincoln, who opposed slavery, was the Republican Party candidate.
-After Reconstruction ended in the late 1870s so-called redeemers controlled all the Southern states and disenfranchised Blacks.
-The "Solid South" gave nearly all its electoral votes to the Democrats in presidential elections.
-Republicans seldom were elected to office outside some Appalachian mountain districts and a few heavily German-American counties of Texas.
+After the Reconstruction Era ended in the late 1870s, so-called redeemers were Southern Democrats who controlled all the southern states and disenfranchised African-Americans.

-After American women gained the de jure right to vote after the 19th amendment in 1920, the Solid South began to show some cracks during the Roaring Twenties, but the monopoly that the Democratic Party held over most of the South only first showed major signs of breaking apart in 1948; many White Southern Democrats, upset by the policies of desegregation enacted during the administration of Democratic President Harry Truman, created the States Rights Democratic Party.
-This new party, commonly referred to as the "Dixiecrats", nominated South Carolina Governor Strom Thurmond for president.
-The Dixiecrats won most of the deep South, where Truman was not on the ballot.
-The new party collapsed after Truman still won the election, and Thurmond became a Republican in the 1960s.
+The monopoly that the Democratic Party held over most of the South showed signs of breaking apart in 1948, when many white Southern Democrats—upset by the policies of desegregation enacted during the administration of Democratic president Harry Truman—created the States' Rights Democratic Party.
+This new party, commonly referred to as the "Dixiecrats", nominated South Carolina governor Strom Thurmond for president.
+The new party collapsed after Truman unexpectedly won the 1948 United States presidential election.